1Password vs Sticky Password: which one’s better?

 Third-party security audits are vital to evaluate a password manager’s security posture and identify vulnerabilities.
 In this respect, 1Password overpowers Sticky Password with its rigorous and regular audits.

-In glaring contrast, Sticky Password has nothing to offer on this subject and doesn’t provide a single audit report from independent security firms.
+In contrast, Sticky Password has nothing to offer on this subject and doesn’t provide a single audit report from independent security firms.

-1Password vs Sticky Password: features overview
+1Password vs Sticky Password: feature comparison

 On the other hand, Sticky Password’s features tend to be more restrictive and unnecessarily fiddly.
 Many of them are also only available to Premium users.